safia-nusrat-official/meeting-room-booking-system/README.md

 ## Getting Started 🚀
 ### Prerequisites 📋
-Before you begin, please ensure you have the follwoing dependencies installed:
+Before you begin, please ensure you have the following dependencies installed:
 ```bash
 Node.js (v20.11.0 or later)
 npm (v20.11.0 or later)